Sign up for Rigos

 Third Year and Post Graduation

 Rigos Law School UBE Series Foundation products use a systematic four-ingredient approach that helps students achieve the four necessary LOPR elements to improve their chances of successfully passing the bar exam.

 LEARN THE LAW: Our texts provide succinct yet thorough exposition of all subjects tested.
 This includes integrated practice "learning questions" to reinforce the legal rules.
 By pointing out common MPRE and MBE pitfalls, nuances, and fine-line distinctions, students learn how to select the best answer on difficult and uncertain multiple-choice questions.

 OUTLINE THE LAW: The Magic Memory Outline prepared by the students on our software accomplishes both the understanding of the law and necessary issue memorization (see MPRE Magic Memory Outline Example).
 Acronyms and Mnemonics help candidates quickly and accurately recall information, and Magic Memory Outlines® aid candidates in memorizing the material.

-PRACTICE: Built into the text is 75 multiple-choice "learning" questions in each MBE subject's chapter.
-This reinforces the law and helps show students how the examiners test the subject.
+PRACTICE: Built into our text is over 75 multiple-choice "learning" questions in each MBE subject's chapter.
+This reinforces the law just covered and helps show students how the examiners test the subject.
 The MBE volumes also have over 1,700 questions and full answer rationales.
-Practice questions are presented at all levels of challenges, including some that are more difficult than the actual MBE.
-All have detailed analyses/rationales of each alternative.
+Practice questions are presented at all levels of challenge, including some that are more difficult than the average actual MBE.
+All have detailed analyses/rationales explaining each alternative.
 Students can thus receive feedback on error rate and by topic.